CaptCatfish/gitgut/README.md

-Welcome to gitgut, the unnoficial digesting organ of github!  to digest code, press one.
+Welcome to gitgut, the unoficial digesting organ of github!  to digest code, press one.
 To digest code in espanol, press two.